Electoral College members file voter 'intimidation’ lawsuit against Colorado’s secretary of state

 Electoral College members file voter ‘intimidation’ lawsuit against Colorado’s secretary of state

-Two members Colorado’s Electoral College class of 2016 have filed a lawsuit against Secretary of State Wayne Williams saying the Republican intimidated them into casting […]Read More
+Two members of Colorado’s Electoral College class of 2016 have filed a lawsuit against Secretary of State Wayne Williams saying the Republican intimidated them into […]Read More

+The Secretary of State has intimidated me into only voting once.
+Can I file a lawsuit?